hero media

 Distance: 15.8km return (approx 5-5.5 hours)

 Located in the picturesque Sydney’s Royal National Park, about 50 kilometres south of the city CBD, the Wattamolla to Garie Beach walk delivers some of the most striking coastal views in NSW.
 Stretching nearly 16 kilometres of the Coast Track, the trail starts at Wattamolla, a popular spot with a lagoon, beach and picnic area.
-The trail guides hikers along wind-swept coastlines, to hidden coves and the pristine surfers’ beach, Garie Beach.
-The terrain is varied metal boardwalk, paved path, rocky outcrops and soft sand), so ensure you wear sturdy walking shoes.
+The trail guides hikers along wind-swept coastlines to hidden coves and the pristine surfers’ beach, Garie Beach.
+The terrain is varied metal boardwalk, paved path, rocky outcrops and soft sand, so sturdy walking shoes are a must.

 Curracurrang Falls